matrix-org/gsoc/IDEAS.md

 **Expected results**: A client with support for replying to particular messages and showing the ongoing and historic threads.

 **Difficulty**: Moderate

-Knowledge pre-req: Familiarity with at least one of the languages of the current clients (AngularJS, Android or Objective C)
+**Knowledge pre-req**: Familiarity with at least one of the languages of the current clients (AngularJS, Android or Objective C)

 **Potential mentor**: Kegan Dougal ([github](https://github.com/Kegsay))